R2-Router: A New Paradigm for LLM Routing with Reasoning: Introduction

 We also introduce \textsc{R2-Bench}, the first LLM routing dataset that captures LLM behavior across diverse output lengths for the same queries.
 Unlike existing routing benchmarks that record only a single response per LLM per query, \textsc{R2-Bench} systematically varies the output token budget, capturing how each LLM's quality evolves with cost.
 This enables the training and evaluation of routers that can reason about how quality varies with output length.

 Extensive experiments demonstrate the effectiveness of our proposed method and dataset from multiple perspectives.
 First, by capturing quality-cost curves rather than single points, \textsc{R2-Bench} raises the oracle upper bound by $15\%$ in AUDC, revealing the full potential of routing that prior datasets cannot capture.
 Second, \textsc{R2-Router} achieves state-of-the-art performance, reaching comparable quality at $4-5\times$ lower cost compared with existing methods.
-Notably, \textsc{R2-Router} is lightweight and data-efficient: by interpolating between only $6$ anchor budgets, it approximates continuous quality-cost curves and achieves near-optimal performance with minimal overhead (20 minutes on a single GPU).
+Notably, \textsc{R2-Router} is lightweight and data-efficient: by interpolating between only $6$ anchor budgets, it approximates continuous quality-cost curves and achieves near-optimal performance with minimal overhead (30 minutes on a single GPU).
 Finally, \textsc{R2-Router}'s reasoning capability is general and can be integrated with various existing routers as a plug-in module.
 As a case study, we integrate \textsc{R2-Router} with UniRouter~\cite{jitkrittum2025universal}, a router designed for dynamic LLM pools.
 When five new models are added to the pool, the integrated router maintains strong adaptability while outperforming the original UniRouter: AUDC improves by $5\%$ and cost drops by $80\%$ to reach comparable quality.
+Beyond our own benchmarks, \textsc{R2-Router} ranks first on the public RouterArena leaderboard~\cite{lu2025routerarena} at the time of acceptance, confirming its effectiveness against a broad range of competing routers.